jeekinlau/General_bioinformatics_tutorials/README.md

 ```

-Copy this text into a file and name it `download.SLURM`
+Copy this text into a file and name it `download.SLURM` then execute by going to the folder where the slurm file is and `sbatch download.SLURM`